 GeneCards Summary for ADORA2A Gene

 ADORA2A (Adenosine A2a Receptor) is a Protein Coding gene.
-Diseases associated with ADORA2A include acute encephalopathy with biphasic seizures and late reduced diffusion and ischemia.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include identical protein binding and enzyme binding.
-An important paralog of this gene is GPR119.
+Diseases associated with ADORA2A include acute encephalopathy with biphasic seizures and late reduced diffusion and carrion's disease.
+Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and protein heterodimerization activity.
+An important paralog of this gene is ADORA2B.

 UniProtKB/Swiss-Prot for ADORA2A Gene

 Receptor for adenosine.
 The activity of this receptor is mediated by G proteins which activate adenylyl cyclase.

 Adenosine A2A receptors are members of the adenosine receptor group of G-protein-coupled receptors that also includes A1, A2B and A3.
-A2A receptors display high expression levels in the spleen, thymus, leukocytes, blood platelets, striatopallidal GABAergic neurons and the olfactory bulb.
-Lower expression levels are also found in the heart, lungs and blood vessels.
-A2A receptors mediate a sustained cardioprotective function during cardiac ischemia, inhibit neutrophil degranulation in neutrophil-mediated tissue injury and have been implicated in both neuroprotective and neurodegenerative effects.
-The human A2A receptor gene is localized on chromosome 22 (22q11.23).
+A2A receptors display high expression levels in the spleen, thymus, leukocytes, blood platelets and the olfactory bulb.